aviatesk/EscapeAnalysis.jl/README.md

 ### Lattice Design

-`EscapeAnalysis` is implemented as a [data-flow analysis](https://en.wikipedia.org/wiki/Data-flow_analysis) that works on a lattice called `x::EscapeLattice`, which is composed of the following properties:
+`EscapeAnalysis` is implemented as a [data-flow analysis](https://en.wikipedia.org/wiki/Data-flow_analysis) that works on a lattice of `x::EscapeInfo`, which is composed of the following properties:
 - `x.Analyzed::Bool`: not formally part of the lattice, only indicates `x` has not been analyzed or not
-- `x.ReturnEscape::Bool`: indicates `x` can escape to the caller via return
+- `x.ReturnEscape::BitSet`: records SSA statements where `x` can escape to the caller via return
 - `x.ThrownEscape::BitSet`: records SSA statements where `x` can be thrown as exception (used for the [exception handling](@ref EA-Exception-Handling) described below)
 - `x.AliasInfo`: maintains all possible values that can be aliased to fields or array elements of `x` (used for the [alias analysis](@ref EA-Alias-Analysis) described below)
-- `x.Liveness::BitSet`: records SSA statement numbers where `x` should be live
 - `x.ArgEscape::Int` (not implemented yet): indicates it will escape to the caller through `setfield!` on argument(s)